Stocks end mixed on Wall Street amid rate hike expectations

-The S&P 500 was 0.2% lower in Monday afternoon trading.
+The S&P 500 rose 4.09 points, or 0.1%, to 4,109.11.
 It did not trade on Friday, when data showing a resilient U.S. jobs market heightened expectations the Fed would hike interest rates again at its next meeting.

-Higher rates tend to hit tech and other high-growth stocks the hardest, and Apple and Microsoft were two of the heaviest drags on the S&P 500.
-Each fell at least 1.1%.
+Higher rates tend to hit tech and other high-growth stocks the hardest, and Apple and Microsoft were the two heaviest drags on the S&P 500.
+Apple fell 1.6%, and Microsoft slipped 0.8.%.

-Tesla also dropped 1.3% after it cut prices on its entire U.S. model lineup for the third time this year.
-It’s apparently trying to entice more buyers amid rising interest rates, which make auto loans more expensive.
+Tesla also dipped 0.3% after paring a sharper, early loss.
+The company cut prices on its entire U.S. model lineup in an apparent attempt to to entice buyers amid rising interest rates, which make auto loans more expensive.

 Traders are betting on a roughly 70% probability the Fed will raise its key overnight interest rate in May by 0.25 percentage points to a range of 5% to 5.25%, according to data from CME Group.
 A day before Friday’s jobs report, they saw a roughly coin flip’s chance that the Fed would stand pat at its next meeting.